dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Only in the darkness can you see the stars.**
+**When written in Chinese the word "crisis" is composed of two characters - one represents danger and the other represents opportunity.**

-Martin Luther King, Jr.
+John F. Kennedy